simonecorsi/awesome/README.md

 *   [sequelize/cli](https://github.com/sequelize/cli) - The Sequelize CLI
 *   [preactjs/preact](https://github.com/preactjs/preact) - ⚛️ Fast 3kB React alternative with the same modern API.
 Components & Virtual DOM.
 *   [mafintosh/pump](https://github.com/mafintosh/pump) - pipe streams together and close all of them if one of them closes
-*   [mui-org/material-ui](https://github.com/mui-org/material-ui) - MUI is a simple and customizable component library to build faster, beautiful, and more accessible React applications.
-Follow your own design system or start with Material Design.
+*   [mui-org/material-ui](https://github.com/mui-org/material-ui) - MUI (formerly Material-UI) is the React UI library you always wanted.
+Follow your own design system, or start with Material Design.
 *   [googlearchive/observe-js](https://github.com/googlearchive/observe-js) - A library for observing Arrays, Objects and PathValues
 *   [node-facebook/facebook-node-sdk](https://github.com/node-facebook/facebook-node-sdk) - Modeled from the (Facebook Javascript SDK), now with the facebook-node-sdk you can now easily write the same code and share between your server (nodejs) and the client (Facebook Javascript SDK).
 *   [queckezz/koa-views](https://github.com/queckezz/koa-views) - Template rendering middleware for koa (hbs, swig, pug, anything! :sparkles:)